 This article closely examines all the causes of a watery-tasting espresso and what you can do to make it better.
 We have answered most of the popular questions about watery espresso.

 Your espresso may be watery for various reasons.
 One possible reason is that your grind may be too fine.
 If the grind is too fine, under-extraction happens because water has difficulty flowing through the coffee grounds to extract all the flavors.
+To avoid this problem, it is worth picking up the best single-cup coffee makers with grinders for fresh.

 Under-extraction also happens if the water is too hot.
 Very hot water only extracts the bitter flavors of the coffee, leaving you with a watery shot.